Steven Kwan Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.
+- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have a 6.05 team ERA that ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.00).

-- The Athletics allow the most home runs in baseball (111 total, 1.5 per game).
+- Athletics pitchers combine to allow 111 total home runs at a clip of 1.5 per game (most in the league).

+- Blackburn (0-0) gets the starting nod for the Athletics in his fifth start of the season.
+He's put together a 3.48 ERA in 20 2/3 innings pitched, with 23 strikeouts.

-- His most recent appearance came on Thursday against the Tampa Bay Rays, when the righty went 4 2/3 innings, surrendering four earned runs while allowing eight hits.
+- The right-hander's last time out was on Thursday against the Tampa Bay Rays, when he went 5 2/3 innings, surrendering two earned runs while giving up seven hits.

-- In eight games this season, the 24-year-old has a 7.55 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .288 to opposing hitters.
+- The 29-year-old has an ERA of 3.48, with 10 strikeouts per nine innings, in four games this season.
+Opponents have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.